hneemann/yagi/README.md

 1. [gen](https://clipperhouse.github.io/gen/)
    `gen` is a tool which helps you to generate code from a template.
 You have to implement this template in Go.
    To add a new template you have to implement the `TypeWriter`-interface.
-This interface has a method with takes a `io.Writer` as an argument.
+This interface has a method with takes a `io.Writer` and the information about the concrete type as an argument.
 To this writer you have to write the generated concrete code.
    So creating a template is expensive and the templates are hard to test.

 2. [genny](https://github.com/cheekybits/genny/)